fernandonavarro-dev/next-stablediffusion-gpt3.5/README.md

 AI-Powered Image Generator with Next.js and Tailwind CSS

-# Next.js App with Tailwind CSS, Stable Diffusion API, and GPT-3.5 Turbo API
+# Next.js App with Tailwind CSS, Stable Diffusion API, and GPT-3.5 Turbo API, and Google Cloud Vision API

-This project is a Next.js app that demonstrates how to integrate Tailwind CSS for styling, the Stable Diffusion API for generating images from text, and the GPT-3.5 Turbo API for providing a chat assistant to help users with their prompts.
+This project is a Next.js app that demonstrates how to integrate Tailwind CSS for styling, the Stable Diffusion API for generating images from text, the GPT-3.5 Turbo API for providing a chat assistant to help users with their prompts, and Google Cloud Vision API for generating text descriptions from images.
 This example demonstrates an AI-powered image generator that utilizes Tailwind CSS and Next.js.
 The application allows users to input text prompts and generates images based on the provided prompts.
 It showcases the integration of generative AI models for creative purposes with an intuitive and user-friendly interface.

 ## Features